Renaissance Block Challenge

 Starting in 2011 and continuing until 2018, the RBC was offered city wide.
 In 2017, target areas, along with an extended timeframe focus was introduced.
 This update reinforced the principles of success of a focused approach, being patient in the results, visible improvements, being assertive in making things happen and lastly, coordinating multiple partners.
 These principles have been and will be our guide to success.

-Starting in 2022, the JRC will be concentrating on the second target area.
+In 2022, the JRC moved into our second target area.

 Download the Northside Info & Application